Saturday, 2 October 2010

 Following this I pinned lace to the end of the sleeves and bottom of the t-shirt and sewed it on using a stretch stitch.

-Finally I finished it off by using a long stitch and gathering it up.
-I unfortunatley need to redo this & then sew over it to strengthen it.
 So heres us all at the nec with our wabbit ears on, of course I have to be different and make my own to match what I was wearing (& so they'd be black & red, lol).
 Not the most flattering pictures but I've had worse ;)

 Next Sunday ...
 The matching shoes, first time I've sewn onto shoes!